-- Action 1: Implementation of VAT on business to customers digital service Already implemented; - Action 2: Portugal already contained anti-hybrids provisions before BEPS recommendations, which have now been strengthened with the Council Directive (EU) 2016/1164 of 12 July 2016 - Already implemented; - Action 3: Portugal already contained CFC's legislation Already implemented; - Action 4: Existing legislation already has limitations on deductibility of financing costs, through the implementation of Earnings Stripping Rules, in line with the equivalent provision of the Council Directive (EU) 2016/1164 of 12 July 2016 Already implemented; - Action 5: Portugal enacted its 2016 Budget via Law No. 7-A/2016, which amends its existing Patent Box regime to be compliant with the OECD BEPS Action 5 recommendations; - Action 6: Portugal has several Limitation of Benefits Clauses (LOB) in the network of Double Taxation Conventions, in particular focused on treaty-shopping and abuse of residence;

-This framework was reinforced by Portugal's signing of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS.
-The Multilateral Convention offers solutions for Governments to close the gaps in existing international tax rules by transposing results from the OECD/G20 BEPS Project into bilateral tax treaties worldwide;

-- Action 7: Review has not yet occurred; - Actions 8-9-10: Provisions related to intra-group transactions are being reviewed, in line with the recent publication of the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations - In progress. - Action 12: Disclosure obligations relating to aggressive tax planning structures have already been implemented - Already implemented; - Action 13: Portugal's Budget Law for 2016 introduced a Country-by-Country reporting obligation for multinational enterprises (MNE's) that is intended to provide the Portuguese Tax Authorities additional information of the MNE's activities for risk assessment purposes.

-Portugal is one of the countries that signed a multilateral competent authority agreement for the automatic exchange of Country-by-Country reports - In progress;

-• Action 14: Waiting for the implementation of binding arbitration procedure, to which Portugal is bound - in progress.
+• Action 1: Implementation of VAT on business to customers digital service - Already implemented;

+- Action 2: Portugal already contained anti-hybrids provisions before BEPS recommendations, which have now been strengthened with the Council Directive (EU) 2016/1164 of 12 July 2016 ("ATAD") Portuguese provisions on the adoption of the Directive are in force since May 2019; - Action 3: Portugal already contained CFC's legislation Already implemented and amended in May 2019, in the context of the implementation of the ATAD Directive; - Action 4: Existing legislation already has limitations on deductibility of financing costs, through the implementation of Earnings Stripping Rules, in line with the equivalent provision of the Council Directive (EU) 2016/1164 of 12 July 2016 Already implemented; - Action 5: Portugal enacted its 2016 Budget via Law No. 7-A/2016, which amends its existing Patent Box regime to be compliant with the OECD BEPS Action 5 recommendations; - Action 6: Portugal has several Limitation of Benefits Clauses (LOB) in the network of Double Taxation Conventions, in particular focused on treaty-shopping and abuse of residence; This framework was reinforced by Portugal's signing of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS.
+The Multilateral Convention offers solutions for Governments to close the gaps in existing international tax rules by transposing results from the OECD/G20 BEPS Project into bilateral tax treaties worldwide; - Action 7: Review has not yet occurred; - Actions 8-9-10: Provisions related to intra-group transactions are being reviewed, in line with the recent publication of the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations - In progress. - Action 12: Disclosure obligations relating to aggressive tax planning structures have already been implemented Already implemented; - Action 13: Portugal's Budget Law for 2016 introduced a Country-by-Country reporting obligation for multinational enterprises (MNE's) that is intended to provide the Portuguese Tax Authorities additional information of the MNE's activities for risk assessment purposes.Portugal is one of the countries that signed a multilateral competent authority agreement for the automatic exchange of Country-by-Country reports In progress; - Action 14: Waiting for the implementation of binding arbitration procedure, to which Portugal is bound in progress.

-13. How will BEPS impact on the government's tax policies?
+12. In your view, how has BEPS impacted on the government's tax policies?